ericbenwa/fitsor-app/README.md

 ### Directories
 * Each exercise device will have its own folder, ex.
 'PullUp_Device'.
-* 'sketches' is what it is
+* 'design' contains comps for the application
-* 'web_app' contains the application for the browser
+* 'app' contains the application for the browser

 ### More Information